Are you having trouble catching that largemouth bass? Using the best bass fishing lures can make all the difference, as does technique!

 3. Crankbaits

-Crankbaits are also a favourite, as they are effective in areas with submerged structures or when bass are actively chasing fast-moving prey.
-We found that colours similar to the waterbody’s baitfish do better in colder waters, whereas bright crankbaits fare well in warmer waters.
-Our favourite crankbait is the Megabass Deep X.
+Crankbaits are also a favourite for first time bass fishing, as they are effective in areas with submerged structures or when bass are actively chasing fast-moving prey.
+Colours similar to the waterbody’s baitfish do better in cold water, whereas bright crankbaits fare well in warmer waters.
+Again, chartreuse with blue is a favourite in early summer.
+Towards the tailend of summer, you’ll work your way over to colours resembling baitfish – like a bluegill pattern, greens, blues, natural looking.

 4. Topwater Lures